65 Worked Examples: Anatomy, Regulations & Structures

 3. What changes to this structure could be made to help prevent this failure?

-1. This image shows a monocoque or shell type of structure.
-A monocoque structure is a design in which the outer skin or shell provides most of the structural strength and stiffness without needing internal framing or bracing.
-In a monocoque structure, loads are distributed through the skin, and the skin is usually made of a strong and thicker skin material to carry the required loads.
+1. This image shows a monocoque or shell structure.
+In this design, the outer skin or shell provides most of the structural strength and stiffness without needing internal framing or bracing.
+Loads are distributed through the skin, which is usually made of a strong and thicker material to carry the required loads.
 This approach can result in a lighter and more streamlined structure because it eliminates the need for internal structures or fasteners such as rivets.

 2. Monocoque structures are designed to be lightweight and strong but can be vulnerable to buckling.
 Buckling can occur when compressive forces cause the skin to deform (inward or outward), causing the shell structure to wrinkle and lose its rigidity and strength.